-Water House is an ecology driven design for a new four bedroom home in North Norfolk with a GIA of 182m2.
+Water House is an ecology driven design for a new four bedroom eco home within the Norfolk Coast AONB with a GIA of 182m2.
 The rural site sits alongside the River Glaven: a sensitive ecological feature, the proposed home plays an important role as part of the river’s ecosystem.

 The local ecology is being harmed by high levels of pesticide and fertiliser reaching the waterway.
 Water House removes contaminants from surface water before it reached the river.